Fotophiles, ready to explore more?

 North to Creswick

-Travel to the forested haven of Creswick, for walks, mountain biking and fresh art.
+Travel to the forested haven of Creswick for walks, mountain biking and fresh art.

-RACV Goldfields Resort – Creswick, 18-minute drive
+Here's what's on at RACV Goldfields Resort (a quick 18-minute drive from Ballarat):

 Open daily, 10am–4pm